sindresorhus/is/readme.md

 The most common mistakes I noticed in these modules was using `instanceof` for type checking, forgetting that functions are objects, and omitting `symbol` as a primitive.

+### Why not just use `instanceof` instead of this package?

+`instanceof` does not work correctly for all types and it does not work across [realms](https://stackoverflow.com/a/49832343/64949).
+Examples of realms are iframes, windows, web workers, and the `vm` module in Node.js.

 ## For enterprise

 Available as part of the Tidelift Subscription.